hexbacon/promptopia/README.md

 ## Features

-- Light/dark mode toggle (TBW)
-- Search Funtion
-- Simple UI
-- Full Mobile Reponsibe

-## TODO

 #### Implement Search
 - **Search by Content:**
-  - Develop a search feature enabling users to find prompts based on their content.
-  - Allow users to input keywords or phrases for partial or complete matches in prompt text.
-  - Implement case-insensitive search functionality.
+  - Search all promopt that include the given string.

 - **Search by Tag:**
-  - Enable users to search for prompts by their associated tags.
+  - Search for prompts by their associated tags.

 - **Search by Username:**
-  - Implement a feature allowing users to search for prompts created by a specific user.
+  - Search for prompts created by a specific user.

 #### Implement Click on Tag
-- Develop functionality to allow users to click on a tag associated with a prompt.
 - Upon clicking a tag, display a list of prompts that share the same tag.
-- Ensure the interface is responsive and provides a seamless user experience.

 #### Implement View Other Profiles
-- Develop functionality enabling users to view profiles of other registered users.
 - Allow users to click on a username or profile picture to navigate to the respective user's profile page.

+#### Feed
+- Live Feed with recently posted prompts.

+#### Responsive Layout
+- Fully responsive layout to different screen sizes.

 ## Schema